skawhdgjs/BIOT_client/README.md

 # BIOT_client
 blockchain for Iot security - client side

+If you want to see server link : https://github.com/skawhdgjs/BIOT_server

+### why make this project
 IoT devices are decentralized, scalable, low power so It is hard to apply security method which used in now.
 Since , centralized and demend high power So, This project aim to make security system fit in IoT Network

 ### about this project
  **IoT security system base on blockchain and vpn**.
 This project is compose of server and client.
-Client play role like node or device.
-First, connect to vpn network and then server(=block server)Second, client just register transaction and send transaction to server

 ### feature

-- light security system
+ - Using vpn , erease pow of blockcahin and RSA encrypt in Network.
+Increase effecient and performance
+ - Easily update security policy via web page. just add Policy, delete Policy
+ - Transaction protection using user's public key
+ - All data safely store in blockchain

 ### dependency